 Once you’ve taken as many precautionary steps as you can, you’ll probably want other things to keep yourself occupied.
 Whether you’d prefer to be creative, constructive or do a little bit of both, there are various things you can do without internet and all your devices to stay entertained during an outage.

 If you’re looking to make the most of your time without power, consider doing something productive.

 Focusing on your health is one way to stay busy.
 Do some light exercise or stretching.
 These kinds of activities can last anywhere from 15 minutes to an hour.
 Just try not to break into too much of a sweat since you might not be able to shower for a while.

-Taking some time for self care is important.
-While you may not be able to indulge a long, relaxing bath, you can still have a screen-free period to refresh your mind and body.
+Taking some time for self-care is important.
+While you may not be able to indulge in a long, relaxing bath, you can still use a screen-free period to refresh your mind and body.
 Do some meditation.
 Then move on to some primping: apply moisturizers, pluck your eyebrows, file your nails, etc.